alexfrancow/alexfrancow.github.io/_posts/2021-02-01-welcome-to-jekyll.markdown

 ---
 layout: single
-title:  "How to detect any version of CMS with machine learning algorithms (without knowing the source code)"
+title:  "How to detect any CMS version with Machine Learning Algorithms"
 date:   2021-02-01 16:54:50 -0500
 categories: develop
 tags: machine-learning